 A buyer’s market is when oversupply lacks demand, giving buyers a definite advantage over sellers in price negotiations.
 For prospective buyers in New York City, now is one of the best times to buy in recent history.
 Housing inventory is at a seven-year high and looks set to reach new records in October as sellers come off the summer slowdown.

-As units have begun to pile up, sellers and developers have been ramping up discounts and incentives to entice buyers.
+As units have begun to pile up, sellers and developers have ramped up discounts and incentives to entice buyers.
 All this presents a perfect opportunity for new buyers.
 If you want to take full advantage of the situation, here’s how to make the most of a buyer’s market.

 How the housing market looks across the city will differ from how it seems on a macro level.
-If you know what neighborhood you wish to make a home in, then start researching it to see how things look on a local level.
-One block could be a buyer’s market thanks to a glut of available price reduced properties.
-While another could be more competitive due to a better school district or better architecture and greater sunlight.
-The better you know about the hyperlocal market, the greater your position in negotiations.
+If you know what neighborhood you wish to make a home in, start researching it to see how things look in a local story.
+For example, one block could be a buyer’s market thanks to a glut of available price-reduced properties.
+At the same time, another could be more competitive due to a better school district or architecture and greater sunlight.
+The better you know about the hyperlocal market, your position in negotiations is greater.

-If there’s a high number of available properties for sale, you can afford to take your time.
-Be sure to contrast this with the housing inventory for the past year to see how it has changed.
+You can afford to take your time if there are many available properties for sale.
+Compare this with the housing inventory for the past year to see how it has changed.

-As you look at the properties on offer, take note of how their prices have changed over time.
+As you look at the properties on offer, note how their prices have changed.
 If property prices have stagnated or gone down, then that’s a good indication you’re in a buyer’s market and will have leverage in negotiations.

-How long have the properties in your area(s) been listed for?
+How long have the properties in your area(s) been listed?
 Those that have languished on it beyond the average days on the market are more likely to accept lower offers.
-The sellers need to compete with new properties coming onto the market.
+This is because the sellers need to compete with new properties coming onto the market.

-Make sure your real estate buyer’s agent shows you not only the listing prices for homes but also what they’re closing for.
-If you can find multiple comparable properties that have sold or closed for below market value, that tells you the market is right for buyers.
+Make sure your real estate buyer’s agent shows you the listing prices for homes and what they’re closing for.
+Finding multiple comparable properties sold or closed for below market value tells you the market is suitable for buyers.

 In a buyer’s market, sellers have a lot at stake.
 The last thing they want to do is enter into a deal with someone that can’t follow through.
 They’re already unhappy about having to lower their asking price, and If there’s a mortgage contingency, they’ll feel even less sure of accepting a low-ball offer.

 You can make them more willing to accept a lower offer if you can show them straight away that you’re in a position to close the deal.
-Getting pre-approved for a mortgage in advance is the best way to do this.
-Just don’t get this confused with mortgage pre-qualification which is just a lenders speculation the loan amount you will be pre-approved to receive.
+Getting pre-approved for a mortgage is the best way to do this.
+Just don’t confuse this with mortgage pre-qualification, which is just a lender’s speculation of the loan amount you will be pre-approved to receive.

-Unlike the uncertainty in the cash of a financed buyer, if you have the means of paying cash for a property, you will always, aside from a co-op, have the upper hand.
-Make sure to play it right though, many cash buyers believe they are the only cash buyers, which is far from the case in New York City.
+Unlike the uncertainty of a financed buyer, if you have the means of paying cash for a property, you will always have the upper hand, aside from a co-op.
+Make sure to play it right; many cash buyers believe they are the only cash buyers, which is far from the case in New York City.

-Many cash buyers also play hardball, and yes this strategy can and does work, but more often than not people would prefer to deal with people they like.
-In the case of a co-op it is not always about the money but a combination of likability and financial discipline.
+Many cash buyers also play hardball, and yes, this strategy can and does work, but more often than not, people would prefer to deal with people they like.
+A co-op is not always about money but a combination of likability and financial discipline.

-If submitting a cash offer, you can afford to submit a lower offer than a financed buyer but don’t overdo it.
+If submitting a cash offer, you can afford to submit a lower offer than a financed buyer, but don’t overdo it.
 If you are a shark looking to feed, you’ll eventually find a fish to eat.
-But if you would like a particular home, then a balanced approach is the best method.
+But a balanced approach is the best method if you would like a particular home.

-A smart buyer shouldn’t just focus on price; there are other advantages you can gain in a buyer’s market.
-A seller whose property has been on the market for some time will be more willing to accept an offer that’s more in the buyer’s favor if it means securing a deal.
+A smart buyer shouldn’t just focus on price; other advantages you can gain in a buyer’s market.
+For example, a seller whose property has been on the market for some time will be more willing to accept an offer that’s more in the buyer’s favor if it means securing a deal.

-A great New York City apartment, in a great building in a great location, is a great place to start but keep in mind that not all apartments in a particular building would be worth buying.
+A great New York City apartment in a great building in a great location is a great place to start, but remember that not all apartments in a particular building would be worth buying.
 Just because something is cheap does not guarantee it is a great deal.
-Bad real estate is never worth buying no matter the cost or lack thereof.
+Bad real estate is never worth buying, no matter the cost or lack thereof.
 Value is not always about spending less but more about what you get for the dollar.